mmctl/easycrypt-ext/README.md

   Supported commands are `compile`, `docgen`, `runtest`, `why3config`, and `--help` (which is actually an option, but you get the point).
-  Where relevant, this functionality is extended to the directory/project level, enabling you to execute a (sub)commands for each EasyCrypt file in a project or directory (tree).
+  Where relevant, this functionality is extended to the directory/project level, enabling you to execute (sub)commands for each EasyCrypt file in a project or directory tree.
 - Imenu integration; i.e., proper indexing of items (like axioms, lemmas, types, operators, theorems) to allow for quick navigation through Imenu.